You will surely wow your guests with this beautiful pesto asparagus ribbon salad, perfect for any spring meal.

 Make sure you cut the tops and bottoms off before shaving them.
 The tough bottom of the stock doesn’t make for good crunchiness.
 It’s just tough and stringy.
 The tops can be saved and used for something else.
 I think they work particularly well in a spring frittata or omelette.

-My favorite way to serve shaved asparagus is mixed with a bit of pesto and sliced cherry tomatoes.
+My favorite way to serve shaved asparagus is mixed with a bit of basil pesto and sliced cherry tomatoes.
 You can even add some goat cheese crumbles for a little extra punch.
 You can make your own pesto, or just buy some at the store.

 Lightly toss the ribbons in the pesto, add it to the plate and top with tomatoes and cheese.
 I also like to add a spritz of lemon on the top for a little extra acid.